AbebeGetachew/AbebeGetachew/README.md

-# 👋 Hi, I'm Abe Getachew
+# 👋 Hi, I'm Abebe Getachew

 Welcome to my GitHub profile!
 I am a **Digital Workplace Specialist & Software Enthusiast** from Ethiopia, passionate about using technology to solve real-world problems.